joshkoenig/relucantlywithher.com/_pages/the-positive-case-for-hillary-clinton.md

 While Clinton is a status-quo candidate herself, as I've mentioned above she is responsive to political pressure, including pressure from the left.
 This means that for anyone on board with the long-term effort to make the country (and the world) a better place, her election represents an opportunity.

-Continued orginization and activism during her term in office should be able to get better policies enacted.
+Continued organization and activism during her term in office should be able to get better policies enacted.
 Moreover, a Clinton presidency would be an chance to "move the Overton window," shifting the bounds of what's seen as thinkable or doable by establishment types, another generational victory.

 Clearly we can't just elect her and expect her to take care of business, but the truth is that is never going to happen no matter who occupies the oval office, a mistake I think a lot of people made with Obama.
 Change takes a lot of people getting involved and staying involved (meaning they do so sustainably) not just to elect leaders, but to to create public momentum and leverage to pressure them to action once they're in office.

 #### She Knows How To Fight

 Speaking of Obama, my biggest disappointment with him is that he squandered his own window of opportunity, the congressional majority during the first two years of his term.
-That was the time to unabashedly push his agenda, but instead he reached out for a grand bargan or compromise with the then-minority GOP.
+That was the time to unabashedly push his agenda, but instead he reached out for a grand bargain or compromise with the then-minority GOP.

 That didn't go well, and he was subsequently burned multiple times trying to "negotiate" with GOP Congressional and Senate leaders who were pretty clearly acting in bad faith.
 It wasn't really until he was into his second term that Obama stopped looking for a fantasy bi-partisan consensus, but by then it was far too late.